Distributions as Actions: A Unified Framework for Diverse Action Spaces: Abstract

 \section{Abstract}

-We introduce a novel reinforcement learning (RL) framework that treats distribution parameters as actions, redefining the boundary between agent and environment.
-This reparameterization makes the new action space continuous, regardless of the original action type (discrete, continuous, mixed, etc.).
-Under this new parameterization, we develop a generalized deterministic policy gradient estimator, \emph{Distribution Parameter Policy Gradient} (DPPG), which has lower variance than the gradient in the original action space.
-Although learning the critic over distribution parameters poses new challenges, we introduce \emph{interpolated critic learning} (ICL), a simple yet effective strategy to enhance learning, supported by insights from bandit settings.
-Building on TD3, a strong baseline for continuous control, we propose a practical DPPG-based actor-critic algorithm, \emph{Distribution Parameter Actor-Critic} (DPAC).
-Empirically, DPAC outperforms TD3 in MuJoCo continuous control tasks from OpenAI Gym and DeepMind Control Suite, and demonstrates competitive performance on the same environments with discretized action spaces.
+We introduce a novel reinforcement learning (RL) framework that treats parameterized action distributions as actions, redefining the boundary between agent and environment.
+This reparameterization makes the new action space continuous, regardless of the original action type (discrete, continuous, hybrid, etc.).
+Under this new parameterization, we develop a generalized deterministic policy gradient estimator, \emph{Distributions-as-Actions Policy Gradient} (DA-PG), which has \emph{lower variance} than the gradient in the original action space.
+Although learning the critic over distribution parameters poses new challenges, we introduce \emph{Interpolated Critic Learning} (ICL), a simple yet effective strategy to enhance learning, supported by insights from bandit settings.
+Building on TD3, a strong baseline for continuous control, we propose a practical actor-critic algorithm, \emph{Distributions-as-Actions Actor-Critic} (DA-AC).
+Empirically, DA-AC achieves competitive performance in various settings across discrete, continuous, and hybrid control.\footnote{Code is available at \url{https://github.com/hejm37/da-ac}.}